Kakackle/ml_zoo/README.md

 See the project results: [work in progress](#)

 ### Project 3.
-Obesity or stroke risk prediction, one of these two
+Obesity or stroke prediction
+#### PT 1.
+Stroke prediction, matplotlib, seaborn
+1. EDA with seaborn
+2. cleaning if necessary
+3. classification training:
+    * naive bayes
+    * support vectors with different kernels (not just linear)
+    * dimensionality reduction / PCA and dimension visualization
+    * other methods / model types
+4. coefficients etc exploration?
+5.

 ### Project 4.
 SPAM or something classification